zedeckj/bulletchess/docs/_sources/auto_examples/performance.rst.txt

     import json
-    # JSON file with a list of 100k FENs
+    # JSON file with a list of 1 million FENs
     with open("../data/fens.json", "r") as f:
         fens = json.load(f)